Choosing a built-in oven

-At Homebase, we offer a wide range of stylish, high performance built in ovens – and this buyer’s guide is designed to help you find the perfect appliance that’s just right for you.
+At Homebase, we offer a wide range of stylish, high performance built-in ovens – and this buyer’s guide is designed to help you find the perfect appliance that’s just right for you.

 What is the best type of built-in oven for me?

 A single oven offers a single cooking space, designed to handle a full range of cooking tasks, including baking, grilling and roasting.
-When it comes to positioning, they are pretty flexible, coming in a standard size that means you can position them wither under the counter or at eye level.
-With single ovens, you can usually only use one function at a time, so if you regularly need to grill and bake at the same time, it might be a good move to look at a double oven instead.
+When it comes to positioning, they are pretty flexible, coming in a standard size that means you can position them either under the counter or at eye level.
+With single ovens, you can only use one function at a time, so if you regularly need to grill and bake at the same time, it might be a good move to look at a double oven instead.

-Built in compact ovens are ideal if you’ve got a smaller kitchen, as they typically measure just 45cm in height, making them comparable in size to a built in microwave.
+Built-in compact ovens are ideal if you’ve got a smaller kitchen, as they typically measure just 45cm in height, making them comparable in size to a built in microwave.
 Their compact size does limit the space somewhat, so if you have a large family or you tend to do a lot of cooking, they may not be suitable.

 There are three main kinds of fuel types available: gas, electric and duel fuel.
 Which is right for you will depend on a few factors, including availability of supply, safety, usability and cost.